VVoiddd/Goork/README.md

 ## Examples

 <details>
-  <summary>Click to expand</summary>
+  <summary>Expand for Examples</summary>

-Here are some example queries you can use with Goork:
+Here are some example queries you can execute using Goork:

 1. **Basic Query:**
     ```sh